SoftCreatR/php-openai-sdk/README.md

 }
 ```

-For more details on how to use each endpoint, refer to the [OpenAI API documentation](https://platform.openai.com/docs/api-reference).
+For more details on how to use each endpoint, refer to the [OpenAI API documentation](https://platform.openai.com/docs/api-reference), and the [examples](https://github.com/SoftCreatR/php-openai-sdk/tree/main/examples) provided in the repository.

 ## Supported Methods